MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Run-Reports.md

 3. Select the report that you want to run, and then choose **Run**.

-## Running Reports Using Command\-Line Arguments
+## Running Reports Using Command-Line Arguments
- To run a report using command\-line arguments, you must know the ID of the report.
-By using command\-line arguments, you have various options for opening the [!INCLUDE[rtc](includes/rtc_md.md)] and pages and reports in different modes.
+ To run a report using command-line arguments, you must know the ID of the report.
+By using command-line arguments, you have various options for opening the [!INCLUDE[rtc](includes/rtc_md.md)] and pages and reports in different modes.
 For example, you can specify a specific server or specific language, or you can create hyperlinks to specific reports.
 For more information, see [Starting the Windows Client at the Command Prompt](Starting%20the%20Windows%20Client%20at%20the%20Command%20Prompt.md) and [Creating and Running Hyperlinks](Creating-and-Running-Hyperlinks.md).

- When you run a report using command\-line arguments, you can filter the data in the report by adding a filter string to the command.
+ When you run a report using command-line arguments, you can filter the data in the report by adding a filter string to the command.
 The filter string has the following format:

 ```
 &filter=<table>.<field>:<value>